civican/legisinfo/44-1/bills/C-20/bill_text.md

   **(4)** The Commission must refuse to deal with a complaint made under subsection `33`(1) by a member, as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act`, or any other person appointed or employed under Part I of that Act if the complaint has been or could have been adequately dealt with, or could more appropriately be dealt with, according to a procedure provided for under the `Royal Canadian Mounted Police Act` or any other Act of Parliament.

-  **(5)** The Commission **may** refuse to deal with a complaint if the complaint has been or could have been adequately dealt with, or could more appropriately be dealt with, according to a procedure provided for under any Act of Parliament — other than this Act — or any Act of the legislature of a province.
+  **(5)** The Commission may refuse to deal with a complaint if the complaint has been or could have been adequately dealt with, or could more appropriately be dealt with, according to a procedure provided for under any Act of Parliament — other than this Act — or any Act of the legislature of a province.

-  **(6)** The Commission must refuse to deal with a complaint if, **in its opinion**, dealing with the complaint would compromise or seriously hinder
+  **(6)** The Commission must refuse to deal with a complaint if, in its opinion, dealing with the complaint would compromise or seriously hinder

     the administration or enforcement of program legislation; or